Monday, March 20: Mountain clouds to begin with, becoming fine and sunny

 A short stroll down the road led past the turnoff to the Siberia Flat Campsite and then shortly after that the entrance to the national park itself (Price’s Clearing) with its telephone was reached.
 I had unpacked my diary at the track end carpark and had the telephone number memorised so a quick call to Colin had him change the reservation to today and on his way to pick me up.
 Sandflies were about again and deet had to be applied.
 Wandered around photographing the scenery, waited for a bit and then retrieved the pol filter for a second set.
 Was in the middle of an extended hand-held bracket when he turned up.
 About half an hour later we were in Tapawera at the motorcamp, after the almost 30 km long drive.
 Fortunately, credit cards were accepted, an odd pair of glasses around 2.0 diopters were found and appropriated by me, and a plan could be made for the evening.

-I was shown a shortcut to the town centre and head off to the hotel to see what was for dinner, and then to the supermarket.
+I was shown a shortcut to the town centre and headed off to the hotel to see what was for dinner, and then to the supermarket.
 The former was open until 8:00 (or, at least, serving meals until then) and the latter until 7:30.
 Bought some beer, then headed back, deciding on the way to shower but not wash the clothes; and to try to move the InterCity booking forward to tomorrow.
 Shower performed (plenty of left behind shower gels/shampoos to choose from), then asked Colin whether he could dig out an 0800 number for InterCity for me, which he couldn’t (there isn’t one), so he let me use his laptop to cancel the old booking and create a new one for tomorrow ($4 charge each time, getting a little tiresome).
 Genie & Elizabeth will have to wait until I get internet/coin telephone access tomorrow.

 That out of the way I went over to the pub for chicken parmagiano for $17 (chicken, ham, tomato, cheese, chips & salad, and a handle of Tui for $6.5; Tapawera Hotel, 84 Main Road, Tapawera, good value for money).
 Funny how these meals appear so large after a long walk.
 Back here went into the kitchen expecting to write the diary but was soon involved in a discussion with Marcel & Jasmin, who are also staying here, and Melanie & Rafael from Berne, Switzerland.